 Its first fort was built in the 10th century but was destroyed during the Mongol invasion of 1241.
 The Saxons were invited there in 1272 and they built its Óvár (old castle) in the second part of the 13th century while the third fort was built in the 14th century.
 The various guilds of the city were in charge of the assigned bastions and walls.
 The first Hungarian mention of the city is from 1257, as “Kulusuar”.

 The Óvár received its first privileges and became a town in 1316 and King Zsigmond made the city a free royal town in 1405.
-The king awarded the burghers the same rights that Buda enjoyed: local authority, the right of keeping markets, and to stop merchants who were passing through.
+The king awarded the burghers the same rights that Buda enjoyed: local authority, the right of keeping markets and stopping merchants who were passing through.
 He also allowed them to build new walls, towers, and bastions, not to mention the moats.
 The constructions began in earnest, due to the imminent Ottoman peril.
 At that time, there were only about 3-4 thousand burghers in the city so the work was going on slowly, it was not finished in the age of King László V. The 3-kilometer-long wall around the city was completed at the end of the 1470s.

 The town was taken by the rebelling peasant troops of Budai Nagy Antal in 1437 for a short time.
 (They were defeated in 1438.)
 At that time, half of the inhabitants of the town were Saxon and half of them were Hungarians, just like in the 15th century.
 Lord Szilágyi Mihály ordered in 1458 that the city should be led by 50 Hungarian and 50 Saxon men.
 King Matthias Corvinus beheaded the plotting nobles in the city in 1468.
 (Note, I am using the Eastern name order for Hungarian names where family names come first.)